Novel Hydrodynamic Schemes Capturing Shocks and Contact Discontinuities and Comparison Study with Existing Methods: Summary and Discussion

-Compared to SSPH, SSPH with ArtCond cause some characteristic behaviour: more SPH particles sampling the intermediate of the internal energy (see Section \ref{sec:sod} and \ref{sec:strong}), more overestimation error of the internal energy (see Section \ref{sec:vac}), blurriness of its contact discontinuity (see Section \ref{sec:hyd}), and diffusive behaviour in the KH tests (see Section \ref{sec:kh}).
+Compared to SSPH, SSPH with ArtCond cause some characteristic behaviour: more SPH particles sampling the intermediate of the internal energy, resulting in the better performance at the contact discontinuity in Section \ref{sec:sod} and \ref{sec:strong}, more overestimation error of the internal energy (see Section \ref{sec:vac}), blurriness of its contact discontinuity (see Section \ref{sec:hyd}), and \textcolor{black}{better development of the instability} but diffusive behaviour in the KH tests (see Section \ref{sec:kh}).
 The reason for this difference is the use of the artificial thermal conductivity.
 Our tests confirmed that the same relation between SSPH and SSPH with ArtCond holds for the relation between GSPH Case 3-2 and GSPH Case 3, in which the former only uses the pressure solution of the Riemann problem and the latter uses the pressure and velocity solutions of that.
 In Figure \ref{fig:Result_ShockTube_velpanel}, even though GSPH Case 3-3 relatively suppresses the oscillation behind the shock compared to the other three schemes, it completely fails to capture the shock.
 In addition, our GDISPH, in which only the pressure solution is used, does not cause the problem of the blurriness.
 According to these results, the use of the pressure solution may mainly give the effective viscosity, while that of the velocity solution may mainly give the effective thermal conductivity.